andrewleader/hiking-blog/wwwroot/wp-content/plugins/windows-azure-storage/readme.txt

 == Changelog ==

-= 4.1.1 =
+= 4.2.0 =
-* Removed build tools from the plugin repository
-* Updated authors list
+* Added ability to setup Azure settings using constants in wp-config.php file

 = 4.1.0 =
 * Added error message when SimpleXML library is not found